kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 The project contains 4 core Python script files that work together to build, train and evaluate the deep learning models for the task of classifying gel electrophoresis images:

 * `utils.py`: Contains utility functions used throughout the project.
 It includes data transformation functions for training, validation, and testing, as well as functions for training and validating the model, saving plots of the training progress, and saving the results to a CSV file.

-* `build_dataset.py`: Contains code to programmatically load the dataset, preprocess the images, and split the data into training and validation sets.
-It defines a custom Dataset class to handle loading and preprocessing the images in an optimized way.
+* `build_dataset.py`: Contains code to load the dataset, preprocess the images, and split the data into training and validation sets using a custom Dataset class.

-* `prepare_model.py`: Implements functions to initialize popular pre-trained CNN architectures (ResNet18, VGG16, MobileNetV3) from PyTorch, modify them to suit the task (grayscale input, customized classification head), and return the modified model objects.
+* `prepare_model.py`: Implements functions to initialize pretrained CNN architectures (ResNet18, VGG16, MobileNetV3) from PyTorch, modifying them for grayscale input and customized classification heads.

-* `train.py`: Implements the main training loop logic (the training process of the chosen model).
-It handles command line parameter parsing, model selection, data loading, training, validation, metric tracking, model saving and results logging.
+* `train.py`: Implements the main training loop logic, handling command line parameter parsing, model selection, data loading, training, validation, metric tracking, model saving, and result logging.

 Together, these files define a complete and modular workflow to efficiently build, tune and evaluate various deep learning models on this image classification benchmark in a structured, comparable manner.

-* `results.csv`: This CSV file stores the results of different model training experiments.
-It contains information such as the model ID, model architecture, training parameters, and evaluation metric for each experiment.
+* `results.csv`: This CSV file stores the results of different model training experiments, including model ID, architecture, training parameters, and evaluation metrics for each experiment.
 The file is updated with new results each time a model is trained and evaluated.

-# Results analysis and comparison of the 24 models:
+# Results

 ## The most effective configurations: